-If you take a very contemporaneous book like Richard Overy’s history of Hitler’s and Stalin’s regimes [The Dictators: Hitler’s Germany, Stalin’s Russia] (as he calls them) the Soviet death total and the Soviet camps he’s infinitely cautious with.
-He’s prepared to draw an enormous amount of criminological and empirical evidence to prove that the Stalinist Genocide maybe claimed a quarter of the lives that somebody like Robert Conquest writing in the ’50s and ’60s with The Great Terror and [The Harvest of Sorrow] said.
+If you take a very contemporaneous book like Richard Overy’s history of Hitler’s and Stalin’s regimes (as he calls them), the Soviet death total and the Soviet camps he’s infinitely cautious with.
+He’s prepared to draw an enormous amount of criminological and empirical evidence to prove that the Stalinist genocide maybe claimed a quarter of the lives that somebody like Robert Conquest writing in the ’50s and ’60s with The Great Terror and The Harvest of Sorrow said.
 And he’s extremely careful and very judicious; very, very mainstream; very, very obliging to fact or presumed fact.
 Don’t forget many of the KGB archives have been opened up since 1990.

 But when he comes to the Germans in the Second World War, there is a gap, and there is a statement whereby he said, “Some of what I’m going to say in this section may be refuted by future research.”
-And then he goes on to give a new version of the official version of the issue that most generations of schoolchildren have been indoctrinated with now for forty to fifty to sixty years.
+And then he goes on to give a new version of the official version of the issue that most generations of schoolchildren have been indoctrinated with now for 40 to 50 to 60 years.

 In the town that I live in, a selection of sixth formers from all schools were recently taken on an Auschwitz tour paid for by the local authority and its taxpayers to prove the evil of racism, to prove that voting for certain tendencies is regarded as a priori illegitimate and immoral, and also to look at a crime against humanity leading to the need for universal constructions of law and of morality.